gauravsaxena1983/RoboND-Kinematics-Project/writeup.md

 So we can break the solution in to two diffrent part:
 1. The Cartesian coordinates of the wrist center.
-2. The composition of rotations to orient the end effector.

 Here's is the draw out for the wrist center in form of top view and side view.